 Copyright 2016 James Marsh

-The stream is still above a normal level with stained water.
-Our pre-rigged tandem midge patterns are working well.
-There are some good hatches taking place.
+Okay conditions exist.
+The stream is still flowing below a normal level with clear water.
+There are good hatches taking place.
+We received two good reports from customers fishing this past week.

 Stream Conditions: